Denis Defrère

 profile.jpeg

-inline_image I am an astronomy professor and researcher at the Institute of Astronomy of KU Leuven in Belgium, where I work towards finding scientific answers to some of the most intriguing questions about our universe.
-I was previously a Research Associate at the Max Planck Institute for Radio Astronomy (2010-2012), the University of Arizona (2012-2016), and the University of Liège (2016-2020), both within the PSILab group and the Liège Space Center.
+inline_image I build instruments that suppress starlight so Earth-like planets can be seen next to their stars.
+I am a professor of astronomy at the Institute of Astronomy, KU Leuven, and was previously a Research Associate at the Max Planck Institute for Radio Astronomy (2010-2012), the University of Arizona (2012-2016), and the University of Liège (2016-2020), both within the PSILab group and the Liège Space Center.

 My scientific interests focus on developing and deploying cutting-edge instruments to directly detect and analyse exoplanets, particularly Earth-like worlds orbiting nearby stars.
 I am currently involved in the European Southern Observatory (ESO) instrumentation programs.
 In particular, I am currently the principal investigator of the inline_image ERC-funded SCIFY project to build Asgard/NOTT, a new high-contrast instrument for the Very Large Telescope Interferometer (VLTI) at Cerro Paranal in Chile.
 I also participate in the development and scientific exploitation of GRAVITY+ on the VLTI and am a science team member of METIS, a future infrared imager on the Extremely Large Telescope (ELT).
 I was previously Instrument Scientist of the Large Binocular Telescope Interferometer, a NASA-funded nulling interferometer located in Arizona.